 - Eternal Recurrence: This is not the first time the magic has been destroyed: some of the vampires in the series are old enough to remember previous times.
 It was last restored four hundred years before the series begins.

 - Fantastic Nuke: The Great Fire, a ribbon of green fire from the skies sent by Merovenian mages that destroys the manors of the nobles of Donderath, including Quillarth Castle, the fortress of King Merrill, killing most of them.
-It's left as a Riddle for the Ages whether the mages who sent the Great Fire secretly intended to destroy tame hasithara magic by killing off the remaining Lords of the Blood, or if it was an unforeseen consequence of something done for purely military reasons.
+It's left as a Riddle for the Ages whether the mages who sent the Great Fire secretly intended to destroy tame hasithara magic by killing off the remaining Lords of the Blood, or if it was an unforeseen consequence of something done for purely military reasons (although the last two books imply that Thrane, the Big Bad of the series, made Meroven do it as part of his plan to reduce humans to cattle for vampires).

 - Fantasy Pantheon: Religion in the Ascendant Kingdoms is a form of polytheistic paganism.
 The Top God is Charrot, depicted as having a male half and a female half, and below him are his consorts Torven and Esthrane.
 Below them in turn are hundreds of minor location and household deities; one of the few that is named is Yadin, the capricious god of the ocean.